sergiolepore/ChristBASHTree/README.md

 # ChristBASHTree

-You know, a Christmas tree on Bash :)
+A Christmas tree on Bash created initially by Sergio Lepore,  updated by Raydelto Hernandez for keeping track automatically of subsequents years.

 ![](https://i.imgur.com/x2ENBsL.png)